Speakers League is a great fit for all of these types of organizations and individuals.

 No. A group of families can just come together to start a club or do a workshop.
 It is even up to you whether you charge dues at all, to cover your expenses.

 On a side note, we do not assist with business start up.
-We merely license our materials for your use, subject to our terms and conditions.
+We merely make our materials available for your use, subject to our terms and conditions.

 Clubs and workshops can operate with as few as six participants, doubling up on roles.
 A “micro-schedule” is available for these smaller clubs/workshops.

 You will probably have the best results with kids aged 10-and-up, though serious-minded younger ones can have success, as well.
-We’ve seen them as young as six!
+We’ve seen them as young as six (but they are better for Junior Speakers League clubs)!

 A Speakers League club is generally an ongoing group that meets regularly for a school year, or more.